 Families often cherished the rings and handed them down from one generation to the next.
 They were not maudlin to the colonists, but rather cheerful reminders that they would be reunited with their dead family in the afterlife.

-No sermons.
-While funerals were widely attended by the residents of a town, they were virtually silent affairs as far as services go.
+While colonial funerals were widely attended by the residents of a town, they were virtually silent affairs as far as services went.
 So concerned were the earliest colonists with appearing to be Papists, they conducted minimalist funerals that could not be confused with the Catholic ceremonies.

 Sermons and eulogies were non-existent.
 Instead, the body would be silently conducted to the graveyard.
-Mourners would attach notes of praise for the deceased to the bier and they would be compiled and published as memorials to the deceased.
+Mourners attached notes of praise for the deceased to the bier, which would be compiled and published as memorials to the deceased.

-Bostonian Thomas Lechford (1590-1644) offered a description of funerals in his notebooks:
+Bostonian Thomas Lechford (1590-1644) offered a description of colonial funerals in his notebooks:

 A pint of liquor for those who dived for him. – 1 shilling